CarlKCarlK/range-set-blaze/README.md

 * [Nine Rules for Running Rust on the Web and on Embedded: Practical Lessons from Porting range-set-blaze to no_std and WASM](https://medium.com/towards-data-science/nine-rules-for-running-rust-on-the-web-and-on-embedded-94462ef249a2) in *Towards Data Science*.
 It covers porting to "no_std".

+* [Check AI-Generated Code Perfectly and Automatically My Experience Applying Kani’s Formal Verification to ChatGPT-Suggested Rust Code](https://medium.com/@carlmkadie/check-ai-generated-code-perfectly-and-automatically-d5b61acff741).
+Shows how to prove overflow safety.

+* [Nine Rules to Formally Validate Rust Algorithms with Dafny](https://medium.com/towards-data-science/nine-rules-to-formally-validate-rust-algorithms-with-dafny-part-1-5cb8c8a0bb92) in *Towards Data Science*.
+It shows how to formally validate one of the crate's algorithms.

 Benchmarks
 -----------